The Definitive Map of Oxfordshire shows the location of

 Oxfordshire County Council

-has also made them available online as PDF files.
+has also made each sheet available online in a PDF file.

-That web page has a link to a PDF that is a map of Oxfordshire.
+That link downloads a PDF file showing a map of Oxfordshire.

 Overlayed onto this map is a grid of squares,